why? feminist gold explained

 I'm often asked about the origins of this T-shirt..
 So here you go.

 Who am I?
-I'm a mom to two boys, 14 and 9, and a designer, and a boutique owner.
+I'm a mom to two boys, 15 and 10, and a designer, and a boutique owner.
 My store, Diana Kane, has been in Park Slope, Brooklyn for fifteen years.
 My husband publishes our community paper, The Park Slope Reader, check it out.
-About two years ago I came across the #YesAllWomen twitter hashtag which rose after a southern California shooting spree by a sick individual whose hatred of women was cited as a factor in his crimes.
-I lost myself in it for an hour.
-It was vastly eye-opening.
-I was amazed: angry; sad; but more than anything I felt solidarity.
+About two years ago I came across the #YesAllWomen twitter hashtag illuminating women's experience of male harassment and aggression.
+The hashtag exploded after a southern California shooting spree by a man whose hatred of women was cited as a primary factor in his crimes.
+I lost myself in the posts that flooded Twitter.
+It was eye-opening, and it was agonizing.
+I was angry; sad; but more than anything I felt solidarity.
 I started to pay more attention to the gender gaps.
 I started reading more...
-Chiminanda, and Roxane Gay, and blogs, and and and..
+Chiminanda, and Roxane Gay, Rebecca Solnit, Rebecca Traister, and blogs, and and and..
 Eventually, I decided I wanted to put my values on my chest, reclaim the word Feminist.
 I looked around, but couldn't find anything that met my criteria.
 What I wanted was eco-friendly, high quality, and flattering, with gold foil for bling and interest.
-I reached out to my brilliant graphic designer friend Jennifer Muller for some font suggestions and a tee shirt was born.
+I reached out to my brilliant graphic designer friend Jennifer Muller for font suggestions and a tee shirt was born.

 Cool things happened instantly: people loved it.
 Lots of people.
 People I love and admire, even people I've loved and admired from afar.
 My kids love it too, and so do their friends.
 When they wanted to be able to wear it, I made youth and unisex versions.